gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 Thinking about the second error message, it makes sense that the closure requires the lifetimes of references to be `'static`.
 The compiler cannot know when the user presses a button, so references must live forever.
 And our `number` gets immediately deallocated after it reaches the end of its scope.
-The error message is also suggesting that we could take ownership of `number`...
+The error message is also suggesting that we could take ownership of `number`.
 But is there actually a way that both closures could take ownership of the same object?

 Yes!
 That is exactly what the [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
-With multiple owners we have to move the borrow check from compile time to run time, and we also want to be able to update the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html).
+With multiple owners we have to move the borrow check from compile time to run time.
-For that we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.
+If we then want to modify the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html), we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.

 <span class="filename">Filename: src/main.rs</span>

 ```rust,no_run
 {{#rustdoc_include ../listings/gobject_memory_management_1/src/main.rs:callback}}
 ```

 It is not very nice though to fill the scope with temporary variables like `number_copy_1`.